SummerPaX/MEL/Part_1_MEL_Prj_Counter_Overview.md

 **Description:**
 The top-level entity `cntr_top` contains two sub-units: `io_ctrl` and `cntr`.

 - Sub-unit **IO control** `io_ctrl` handles the I/O ports (with exception of the clock signal and the reset signal).
 - The second sub-unit **cntr** contains the implementation of the four decimal/hexadecimal/octal counters.
 - The 7-segment decoder/multiplexer (used to control and multiplex the four 7-segment digits) is located in the `io_ctrl` unit.

 ---

-### The IO control sub-unit has the following I/O ports:
+### The IO control sub-unit has the following I/O ports

 | Port Name      | Direction | Description                                 |
 |:--------------:|:---------:|:--------------------------------------------|